-Home plantings of improved cultivars of blackberries offer high-quality fruit and ease of harvesting without the inconvenience of pests (such as poisonous plants, snakes, and ticks) found in wild blackberries.
-Although trailing types will grow here, the erect or upright blackberry is the most popular type grown in Mississippi since they require little or no trellising.
+Home plantings of improved cultivars of blackberries offer high-quality fruit and ease of harvesting without the inconvenience of pests found in wild blackberries.
+Although trailing types will grow here, the erect or upright blackberry is the most popular type grown in Mississippi because they require little or no trellising.